antaresproject/docs/docs/services/assets.md

 } ());
 ```

-In the fourth line you can notice that the '`APP.modules.mod` attribute has been ascribed to the `mod` local variable.
-This is the manner which should always have been applied when defining all the interrelations to other modules and in the further part of the module using the local variables.
-Thanks to that the users are informed about what functionalities are required for the modules proper operation.
+In the fourth line, you can notice that the '`APP.modules.mod` attribute is assigned to the `mod` local variable.
+This is the way in which all the relations with other modules should be defined.
+Afterwards, only the local variables should be used in the further part of the module.
+Thanks to this, the users are informed about which functionalities are required for the proper operation of the module.
 Furthermore, the use of local variables is always faster than the use of global variables and especially global variables' attributes (as in this case).

-Once you have all the required modules for your application, you are ready to use them - but first of all - scripts' declaration:
+Once you have all the required modules of your application, you are ready to use them, but first - scripts' declaration:

 ```html
 <script src="/Scripts/init.js"></script>